hibaDCI/BE-module/BE_Database/DB-Advanced/01_mongoose/_notes/04_mongoose_update_delete.md

 <br>

 ### 1. Getting back the updated document
-<span>By default, the `findByIdAndUpdate()` method returns the original document before it was updated.</span> However, we can use the `new` update option to get back the updated document instead.
+<span style="color:coral">By default, the `findByIdAndUpdate()` method returns the original document before it was updated.</span> However, we can use the `new` update option to get back the updated document instead.

 Here's an example: